kewellcjj/sepsis-detection/README.md

 python Python/data_prep_step1.py -c bdfh.json -t cdcproject.BDFH -w 3
 ```
 The data will be saved in the Data folder.

+Note: while we tried to set the random seed whenever possible for reproducibility, there still might be some factors we overlooked which might cause differences in model input data.

 ## Models